 exists in the cache.

-CacheDir may reduce or eliminate any
+CacheDir may reduce or negate any performance

-from using timestamps for up-to-date decisions.
+improvements from using timestamps for up-to-date decisions.

 A few inside details: SCons tracks two main kinds of cryptographic hashes: a content signature, which is a hash of the contents of a file participating in the build (dependencies as well as targets); and a build signature, which is a hash of the elements needed to build a target, such as the command line, the contents of the sources, and possibly information about tools used in the build.
 The hash function produces a unique signature from its inputs, no other set of inputs can produce that same signature.
 The build signature from building a target is used as the filename of the target file in the derived-file cache - that way lookups are efficient, just compute a build signature and see if a file exists with that as the name.